fsb-edu/PythonBook/README.md

 Install the JupyterBook plugin:
 `conda install -c conda-forge jupyter-book`
 This plugin is only needed for creating the JupyterBook backbone and maintaining it.
 Not for running the created JupyterBook on a local device.
-I think the environment does need to have the packeges that you're using in the notebook installed.
+The environment does need to have the packeges that you're using for the notebooks in your JupyterBook.

 Create a JupyterBook backbone:
 `$ jupyter-book create mynewbook/`